mui/material-ui/docs/data/material/migration/migrating-to-v6/migrating-to-v6.md

 ### Theme component variants

-Theme component variants has been merged with the theme style overrides by targeting the `root` slot of the component:
+Custom component variants defined in the theme are now merged with the theme style overrides, defined within the `root` slot of the component:

 ```diff
  createTheme({